-UJET takes this a step further by not only offering a CCaaS platform, but providing a CCaaS platform that unifies all customer data within a company’s existing CRM tool.
+UJET takes this a step further by offering a cloud contact center service that unifies all customer data within a company’s existing CRM tool.
 While traditional contact centers integrate with the CRM, they generally store a second set of customer data within their systems—unnaturally parsing the customer record and often creating redundant data and storage requirements while adding latency, complexity, and limitations to reporting.
 UJET’s CCaaS platform unifies CRM and contact center data for one single source of truth for your customer data.

 Now that you know what CCaaS is, let’s dive deeper into its benefits.
-Here’s why CCaaS platforms are better than any other solution, including those that market themselves as “cloud native”.
+Here’s why CCaaS platforms are better than any other CX solution, including those that market themselves as “cloud native."

 1. Improved customer service

 Previously, customers’ only option for service was by phone or in person.
-The internet enabled email and website communication, as well as new call center software.
-As technology advanced, call centers became contact centers, and companies had to change again to continue to provide even the same level of service.
+The internet enabled email and website communication, as well as new channels for connecting with your customers.
+As technology advanced, call centers became contact centers, and companies had to adapt to continue to provide even the same level of service.

-Now, customer interactions can take place via all the previous methods as well as text, social media, instant message, and even within your branded app.
+Now, customer interactions can happen over traditional channels including Voice, as well as via text, social media, instant message, and even within your branded app.
 Smartphones have made it easier than ever for consumers to engage via multiple channels from one device.
 UJET offers the world’s first and only cloud contact center service designed to utilize the full power of your users' smartphones and enable your business to connect with your customers the same way they connect with their family and friends.

 2. Increased customer service elasticity + scalability

-As mentioned previously, in the days of physical customer service centers, scaling up meant building or finding a new office.
+As mentioned previously, in the early days of CX management, scaling up your customer support meant building or finding a new office.
 However, CCaaS solutions enable your business to scale your contact center up or down easily to meet demand by week, month, or holiday.